 Operation name: classifyOffer

-Description Endpoint for classifying an offer, resulting in a new entry added to the application database with classified offers.
+Description Endpoint for classifying an offer, resulting in a new entry added to ta application database with classified offers.

 Input Parameters Туре Description

-Product Offer Object Object containing the product offer information based on the considered information model (see Section 6.3.1)
+Product Offer Object Object containing the product offer information based on the

+Troduct offer considered information model (see Section 6.3.1)

 Output Parameters Туре Description

--0- - -
+- - -

 Notes

-Operation name: removeClassifiedOffer Description Endpoint for removing a classified offer from the application database (because of the offer being no longer available on the Marketplace).
+0 Operation name: removeClassifiedOffer Description Endpoint for removing a classified offer from the application database Ľ (because of the offer being no longer available on the Marketplace).
 Input Parameters Туре Description Product Offer DID String DID of the product offer to be removed

-Output Parameters Type Туре Description
+Output Parameters Туре Description

 - - -

 Ν Notes

-Operation name: discoverOffers Description for discovering available offers, returning a list of most suitable final selection.
-Input Parameters Туре Description Discovery Criteria String String containing (high-level) priorities to be taken into account for the discovery.
+Operation name: discoverOffers

+Description Endpoint for discovering available offers, returning a list of most suitable offers for final selection.

+Input Parameters Туре Description

+Discovery Criteria Maximum No. of Samples String Integer String containing (high-level) priorities to be taken into account for the discovery.
 This parameter will be translated into the specific clusters that correspond with the requested priority.
-Maximum No. of Samples Integer (Optional) Numeric value representing the maximum number of samples to be retrieved.
-Output Parameters Туре Description List of OffersA list of offers matching the supplied discovery criteria.
-Each offer also contains a score computed by the relevance to the discovery criteria. (see Section 6.3.1) Notes
+(Optional) Numeric value representing the maximum number of samples to be retrieved.

+Output Parameters Туре Description

+List of Offers List A list of offers matching the supplied discovery criteria.
+Each offer also contains a score computed by the relevance to the discovery criteria (see Section 6.3.1).

+Notes

 Operation name: clusteringSelection

-Description Description Endpoint for selecting the features that will be enabled in the Off-line clustering algorithm.
+Description Endpoint for selecting the features that will be enabled in the Off-line clustering algorithm.

 Input Parameters Туре Description

 Feature List List The default list of features used for the clustering algorithm training.
 This list can be updated from the API and impacts the retrieved List of Offers.

-Output Parameters Type Description
+Output Parameters Туре Description

--
+- - -

-Notes

 Notes